zirid/pytorch/docs/source/jit.rst

 TorchScript Classes
 ~~~~~~~~~~~~~~~~~~~
-Everything in a user defined `TorchScript Class`_ is exported by default, functions can be decorated with ``@torch.jit.ignore`` if needed.
+Everything in a user defined `TorchScript Class`_ is exported by default, functions
+can be decorated with :func:`@torch.jit.ignore <torch.jit.ignore>` if needed.

 Attributes
 ~~~~~~~~~~
 The TorchScript compiler needs to know the types of `module attributes`_.
 Most types can be inferred from the value of the member.
 Empty lists and dicts cannot have their types inferred and must have their types annotated with `PEP 526-style <https://www.python.org/dev/peps/pep-0526/#class-and-instance-variable-annotations>`_ class annotations.

 Old API: